2020PB/police-brutality/reports/Oregon.md

 * [Tweet on June 17th enclosed FIA Request by Portland Attorney](https://twitter.com/alankesslr/status/1273299640310325250)

-### Protestor bleeding from head after he was shot by police | June 19th
+### Protester bleeding from head after he was shot by police | June 19th

-A screenshot of a Tweet from @1misanthrophile shows a protestor bleeding from the head after being shot by police.
-The poster claims to have been watching a livestream, in which protestors say the man was struck by a rubber bullet.
+A screenshot of a Tweet from @1misanthrophile shows a protester bleeding from the head after being shot by police.
+The poster claims to have been watching a livestream, in which protesters say the man was struck by a rubber bullet.

 tags: shoot, rubber-bullet, protester